shuozhixu/JAP_2025/README.md

 These warnings are fine.
 Do not worry about them.

-However, if you don't see the line `reached required accuracy` and you are sure the job was finished, that would indicate that the job failed.
-Consult with Subah or me.
+If we don't see the line `reached required accuracy`, that would indicate that the job failed.

 Once the job was successfully finished, open the file `OSZICAR` and go to the last line, where we will find the value of `F`, like this: